AnSyNova/2cUTC_lua_dissectors/README.md

 copy these luas to `C:\Users\<username>\AppData\Roaming\Wireshark\plugins`

+Note: If you do not copy these luas into the plugins directory, then the following steps where you refer to "2cutc" as a dissector when setting a User DLT will result in an error when Wireshark is started.

 Note: The following steps ("EITHER", or "OR") are no longer needed.
 2cUTC will use "-o ""uat:user_dlts:\""User 0 (DLT=147)\"",\""2cutc\"",\""0\"",\""\"",\""0\"",\""\""""" as start option for wireshark.exe to set the USER_DLT 147 to "2cutc" automagically.